MAPS-Lab/OdomBeyondVision/README.md

 ## Acknowledgement

 The data collected on AGV and handheld platforms are supported by Amazon Web Services via the Oxford-Singapore Human-Machine Collaboration Programme and EPSRC ACE-OPS (EP/S030832/1).
-Their data is collected at the University of Oxford.
+The AGV and handheld sequences are collected at the University of Oxford.